 Valley of Love (2015) by Guillaume Nicloux

 Isabelle Huppert and Gérard Depardieu worked together in Maurice Pilat’s Loulou in 1980.
-Thirty five years later they reunited to star in Valley of Love, a film that is not incredible but it’s quiet unique because of the cast and the mystery surrounding the plot.
+Thirty-five years later they reunited to star in Valley of Love, a film that is not incredible but it’s quite unique because of the cast and the mystery surrounding the plot.
 The son of a couple kills himself and leaves a letter to their parents saying that they should meet in the Valley of Death because he will return.
-Huppert and Depardieu plays the couple, who are now divorced, and go face the strong heat of the Valley of Death desert to be tested.
+Huppert and Depardieu play the couple, who are now divorced and go face the strong heat of the Valley of Death desert to be tested.

 The Disappearance of Eleanor Rigby (2014) by Ned Benson

-This was probably one of my favourite movies of 2014 and Isabelle Huppert’s apperence was a totally surprise for me.
-Here, she plays the mother of Eleanor Rigby, a French Parisian wine drinker who seem to judge the daughter by their choices and specially her suicide attempt.
-Even though she doesn’t appear much in the movie, her presence is not only special because is an american movie, but the film itself is amazingly good, taking about the transformations we all face through life and how to get rid of our old selves to become something better than we were before.
+This was probably one of my favorite movies of 2014 and Isabelle Huppert’s appearance was a total surprise for me.
+Here, she plays the mother of Eleanor Rigby, a French Parisian wine drinker who seem to judge the daughter by their choices and especially her suicide attempt.
+Even though she doesn’t appear much in the movie, her presence is not only special because is an American movie, but the film itself is amazingly good, talking about the transformations we all face through life and how to get rid of our old selves to become something better than we were before.

 Louder Than Bombs (2015) by Joachim Trier

-Another american production featuring Isabelle Huppert, here she plays a wife, mother of two and a journalist photographer who committs suicide by crashing her car against a truck.
-Her life and legacy haunts her family, specially her two sons, Jonah, who just got married, and Conrad, who is struggling through the battles of high school.
+Another American production featuring Isabelle Huppert, here she plays a wife, mother of two and a journalist photographer who commits suicide by crashing her car against a truck.
+Her life and legacy haunt her family, especially her two sons, Jonah, who just got married, and Conrad, who are struggling through the battles of high school.
 Even though the film is about loss, Isabelle Huppert’s character has a personality that you’d only expect her to play: an independent woman who thinks her job is bigger than her life and even though she loves her family more than anything, she will never be happy.
-And the most important thing, is that she knows thats okay.
+And the most important thing is that she knows that’s okay.